thomazyazima/thomazyazima.github.io/week-1/2-github-intro/README.md

 `git branch -a`

+Remote branches are also located on GitHub.com.

+**Please Note:**

+In Phase 0, the staff use branches a bit differently.
+The `master` branch is where the current copy of the curriculum is stored.
+If you are in Unit 1, you should refer to the `master` branch for the most recent copy of your curriculum.
+Once you finish unit 1, however, we will create a copy of that curriculum to capture the final version and store that on a branch.
+We also use feature branches to make larger modifications to the curriculum (as shown in the image below):

 ![repository-branches](../imgs/repository-branches.png)

 #### Commits

 ![repository-commits-1](../imgs/repository-commits-1.png)

 A commit is a snapshot of your code that you can go back to at any time.
+I like to think of it as an official "saving" of your code.
+When you decide you like the changes you made, or you finish a small task, you should commit the changes.
+Commits have an accompanying "commit message" that should describe the changes.
 Check out what the commit log looks like for the devbootcamp curriculum repo!

-We will talk more about commits in the tracking changes challenge.

 ![repository-commits-2](../imgs/repository-commits-2.png)

+We will talk more about commits in the [tracking changes](NEED URL HERE!) challenge.

 ## Release 1: What is git?